Lilya Brik: NKVD agent

 Speculations about Lilya's and Osip's involvement with the NKVD and State Political Directorate started during their lifetime.
 According to the Swedish critic and Mayakovsky's biographer Bengt Jangfeldt, Boris Pasternak once told Roman Jakobson that Lilya Brik "frightened" him by saying that her guests would start supper "right after Osya returns from Cheka", and that he later called their apartment "Moscow police department".
 There's also a well-known story how someone – supposedly Sergei Yesenin – wrote a joke poem on Briks' doors with chalk that read "You think that Brik lives here, a language specialist?
 A fink lives here and a сhekist".
 Anna Akhmatova also called the house of Briks "a saloon where writers met with chekists" according to Lydia Chukovskaya.

 In her memoirs the artist Elizaveta Lavinskaya, a friend of Briks and Mayakovsky, mentions that at some point new persons started visiting the LEF meetings, including Yakov Agranov, Zakhar Volovich and some other people later identified as high-ranking NKVD officers.
 A number of people also speculated about the sexual relationships between Lylia and Agranov, including the Soviet ballet dancer Maya Plisetskaya in her book.
 However, film director Vasili Katanyan, the son of Lylia's third husband Vasily Katanyan, said Brik personally denied those "fantasies" that "started circulating after Agranov's execution".

 In 1990, when closed archives became available, an investigative journalist Valentin Skoryatin published an article in The Journalist magazine No. 5 titled Who, me, shot myself?
 You don't say! where he talked about the mysterious death of Mayakovsky and the inheritance Lilya received after he died.
 He also made public the NKVD serial numbers of both Osip and Lilya Brik (No. 24541 and No. 15073 respectively).
 Osip received his ID of the 7th secret department in 1920, while his wife was granted it in 1922.
 The article was later published as part of the book The Mystery of Vladimir Mayakovsky's Death.
 New Version of the Tragic Events Based on the Late Archive Findings.

 Influence

-There were attempts to present her as greedy and manipulative femme fatale, but those who knew her noted her altruism and intelligence.
-She helped many aspiring talents and was acquainted with many leading figures of Russian and international culture, such as Sergei Eisenstein, Lev Kuleshov, Boris Pasternak, Vsevolod Meyerhold, Kazimir Malevich, Sergei Paradjanov, Maya Plisetskaya, Rodion Shchedrin, Andrei Voznesensky, Yves St. Laurent and Pablo Picasso.
+Although some sought to portray Liliya as a greedy and manipulative femme fatale, those who knew her remembered her as intelligent, generous, and deeply supportive of others.
+She mentored many aspiring artists and maintained close relationships with leading figures of Russian and international culture, including Sergei Eisenstein, Lev Kuleshov, Boris Pasternak, Vsevolod Meyerhold, Kazimir Malevich, Sergei Paradjanov, Maya Plisetskaya, Rodion Shchedrin, Andrei Voznesensky, Yves St. Laurent and Pablo Picasso.